-Hemangiopericytoma is a rare, soft tissue tumor which has in extremely rare instances been known to develop within the breast.
+Hemangiopericytoma is a rare, soft tissue tumor and it is even rarer for it to develop within the breast.

 Pericytes or Rouget cells